redakker/blecker/README.md

 * At the end of the day you should have something like this

 ```
-!!! deprecated in newest HA !!!
+!!! deprecated in the newest HA !!!
 device_tracker:
      - platform: mqtt
        devices:
          redakker: '/blecker/123456abcdef'
-!!! deprecated in newest HA !!!
+!!! deprecated in the newest HA !!!

 mqtt:
   device_tracker: